Teacher professional development

 Teaching to Iowa Standards: CEE has many helpful links on its website look under: Classroom Resources) and we expand the list regularly.
 We have aligned many resources to the 2017 Iowa standards, the Jump$tart standards, and the National Voluntary Standards in Economics.
 Nationally designed and normed assessments available from the Council for Economic Education have been correlated to the Iowa content standards.
 Information about obtaining the assessment instruments for your school or district can be found on the National Council website.

-Economic education information is available on these external links:
+Additional Economic education information and teaching ideas are available on these external links:

 - Teaching Economics with Children's Literature is a PDF listing many children's books, with descriptions of their economics content for teachers, brought to you by the Dordt College Center for Economic Education.

 - BloomBoard: The 'Best of the Best' in economic teaching resources gathered into one convenient place.
 Check out the Council for Economic Education BloomBoard!

 - Council for Economic Education: Premier national economic education organization; curriculum; resources; local contacts; research

 - Foundation for Teaching Economics: Seminars for teachers